ec-intl/ptcolors/README.md

 # define a callback function foo that takes an argument bar
 def foo(bar: str) -> None:
-    """A simple function that prints the argument passed to it."""
+    """A function that does nothing."""

 # Use the context manager messages in the script